ybalkind/davidklaing.github.io/_posts/2019-01-13-atomic-habits.md

 3. The **response**.
 You perform an action.
 You pick up a cookie and bite into it.
 4. The **reward**.
 You experience pleasure as your desire is satisfied.
 Your taste buds send gushing thank-you notes up to your brain.

-Each stage of this cycle is a lever you can pull.
+Each stage of this cycle is a lever you can pull to influence your behaviour.
 To build a good habit, pull them one way; to break a bad one, pull them the other way.
 This is the essence of Clear's method.

 | Stage    | To build a good habit | To break a bad one   |
 | -------- | --------------------- | -------------------- |